gargudit09/gargudit09/README.md

-- 👋 Hi, I’m @gargudit09
+- 👋 Hi, I’m @gargudit09.
-- 👀 I’m interested in web development and coding
+- 👀 I’m interested in web development and coding.
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning programming languages i.e C and JS.
--you can contact me through : gargudit09@gmail.com
+-  you can contact me through : gargudit09@gmail.com
+-

 <!---
 gargudit09/gargudit09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.